Chenweijia113/emq_prometheus/README.md

-emq-plugin-template
+emq-prometheus
 ===================

-This is a template plugin for the EMQ broker.
+This is a prometheus monitoring plugin for the EMQ broker.

 Plugin Config
 -------------